Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 The early research had a significant impact on the real world by saving about €300,000 on a €6 million public procurement project.
 This showed how advanced algorithms could enhance sourcing decision efficiency.

 Keelvar was founded to solve issues related to inefficiencies, lack of competition and high prices in the procurement markets.
-Currently, Keelvar uses AI-driven sourcing optimisation solutions to improve decision making, increase competition and improve efficiency.
+Currently, Keelvar uses AI-driven sourcing optimisation solutions to improve decision making, increase competition and efficiency.
 [6]

 ## 3. Milestones and Awards Timeline
 ### 2012: The Academic Genesis